Have you ever eaten rabbit? Well, funny story, I never had until I began to raise rabbits.

 So if your pallet is similar then you’ll probably want to give this recipe a try as the rabbit is marinated in a spicy blend.

-16. The Perfectly Grilled Rabbit
+16. Delicious BBQ Grilled Rabbit Recipes

 The title to this recipe says a whole lot.
 As I’ve already mentioned, my first try at grilling rabbit was all but a catastrophe.